+available at

+3 - Definition of the Applicability Domain

+W.a.: Definition of - - -

+the Applicability

+Domain

-3 - Definition of the Applicability Domain W.a.: Definition of the Applicability Domain - - - Limits of the Applicability Domain The target molecule should be composed of fragments that are used in this model, otherwise only molecular weight will be considered Online documentation of BIOWIN -
+Limits of the The target molecule Online documentation of BIOWIN -

+Applicability Domain should be composed of

+fragments that are used

+in this model, otherwise

+only molecular weight

+will be considered

-4 - Information on the Validation of the Model Validation Set Type internal and external - W.a.: Validation available at Internal: Online documentation of BIOWIN External: Several available, see for example: Posthumus, R., Traas, T.P., Peijnenburg, W.J.G.M., Hulzebos, E.M.
+e Validation of the Model

+Validation Set Type internal and external -

+W.a.: Validation Internal: Online documentation of BIOWIN -

+available at External: Several available, see for example:

+Posthumus, R., Traas, T.P., Peijnenburg, W.J.G.M., Hulzebos, E.M.

 2005.
 External validation of EPIWIN biodegradation models.
+SARQSAR

-SARQSAR Environ.
+Environ.
 R e s .
-1 6 : 1 3 5 - 1 4 8 - Statistical information on validity Total correct Training Set: 488 / 589 (82.9%) Total Correct Validation Set: 238 / 295 (80.7%) - 5 - Mechanistic Interp retation of the model W.a.: Mechanistic basis of model Biodegradation is a stepwise reaction cascade therefore individual fragments contribute to the probability that a substance is degraded fast -
+1 6 : 1 3 5 - 1 4 8

+Statistical Total correct Training -

+information on Set: 488 / 589 (82.9%)

+validity Total Correct Validation

+Set: 238 / 295 (80.7%)

+5 - Mechanistic Interp

+W.a.: Mechanistic Biodegradation is a -

+basis of model stepwise reaction

+cascade therefore

+individual fragments

+contribute to the

+probability that a

+substance is degraded

+fast